shubham-koirala/METCompare/README.md

 Further analysis of drug adverse effect reports confirmed that sitagliptin has a significantly higher reporting odds ratio of pancreatic cancer and liver metastasis than other anti-diabetic drugs including metformin.

 ## **Repository Structure**
-There are three subfolders in Anlaysis folder.
+There are three subfolders in Analysis folder.

 ### **1. BULK**